discojohnson/homelab-k8s-omni-bootstrap/README.md

 brew install siderolabs/tap/sidero-tools
 ```

 Next follow step 4 from this blog (https://andreivasiliu.com/need-for-speed-automating-proxmox-k8s-clusters-with-talos-omni/#step-4-install-and-configure-omnictl) to do the configuration.
 This isn't worth me scripting yet.
+Basically, log in to Omni, download the omniconfig, and place it as ~/.talos/omni/config